 - Franchise agreements

 - Avoiding shareholder or partnership disputes

 - Protecting against trade secret violations and trade secret misappropriation

-- Ensuring efficiency and IP rights during a business divorce
+- Ensuring efficiency and IP rights during a business dissolution

 Aggressively protecting propriety information that is unique to your company and instrumental to its operations is vital.
 A single technological breakthrough, marketing innovation, business strategy, client list or major client information can be the key to sustained success.
 Working with a law firm that handles both proactive and responsive legal matters can make all the difference.

-Comprehensive IP & Trade Secret Dispute Litigation & Defense
+Comprehensive IP and Trade Secret Dispute Litigation and Defense

 Because the best way to avoid a business dispute is to prevent one from the outset, our proactive services help companies address issues such as: